waffle-iron/docs-rackspace/style-guide/terminology-guidelines.md

 customer	| | Use *customer* to refer to individuals who use Rackspace products and services.
-Avoid using *user*. damage (v) | Avoid | Use *affect* instead. data | | Use *data* with a singular verb. <br /><br /> *Use:* <br /> If you cannot access your Cloud Databases instance, your data is still protected on a redundant SAN. data center | | Use *data center* as two words.
-Capitalize the term only when referring to a specific Rackspace data center. <br /><br /> *Use:* <br /> To avoid bandwidth fees, create your block storage volumes in the same data center as your server. <br /> We successfully migrate nearly 200 servers from our IAD Data Center our DFW Data Center. database | | Use *database* as one word. datastore	| | Use *datastore* as one word. default (n, adj) | | Use *default* as a noun or adjective.
+Avoid using *user*. damage (v) | Avoid | Use *affect* instead. data | | Use *data* with a singular verb. <br /><br /> *Use:* <br /> If you cannot access your Cloud Databases instance, your data is still protected on a redundant SAN. data center | | Use *region* rather than *data center*. *Region* is the term used in the control panel and API.
+If you need to use *data center*, show it as two words and do not capitalize it. database | | Use *database* as one word. datastore	| | Use *datastore* as one word. default (n, adj) | | Use *default* as a noun or adjective.
 Do not use *default* as a verb. <br /><br /> *Use:* <br /> The field contains the default value that you specified during installation. <br /><br /> *Do not use:* <br /> The field value defaults to the value that you specified during installation.